 BP’s cash flow analysis

-BP’s cash flow compared to its peers
+BP’s cash flow compared to peers

 In Q1 2019, BP’s cash flow shortfall stood at 31% (represented as a percentage of its earnings capacity).
 Royal Dutch Shell (RDS.A) and Total (TOT) also saw shortfalls in Q1 2019.
 Shell’s cash flow from operations of $8.6 billion fell short in covering capex and dividends by 4%.
 Similarly, Total’s cash flow from operations of $3.6 billion fell short by 25% in the first quarter.

 Cash flow analysis

 BP saw a cash flow shortfall in Q1 2019, not a good sign.
 However, BP’s shortfall has declined from 49% in Q1 2018 to 31% in Q1 2019.
 Further, as BP’s cash flows rise during the year, the company could see a lower cash flow shortfall or switch to a cash flow surplus.
 If BP can turn its cashflow position to a surplus, then it would mean a notable improvement in BP’s financial situation.